RobertWSaunders/databases-class-project/README.md

 * Add movies to the database
 * Update where/when movies are showing
 * For a particular customer, show their rental history (including current tickets held)
-* Find the movie that is the most popular (ie. has sold the * most tickets across all theatres)
+* Find the movie that is the most popular (i.e. has sold the most tickets across all theatres)
-* Find the theatre complex that is most popular (ie. has * sold the most tickets across all movies)
+* Find the theatre complex that is most popular (i.e. has sold the most tickets across all movies)

 These requirements are a minimum.
 You may find that you need to add additional data and or functionality to make your application realistic, or to demonstrate that it works.

 ## Entity Relationship Diagram